AYUSH Counselling 2025

-AYUSH Counselling 2024 Dates, Registration, Fees
+AYUSH Counselling 2025 Dates, Registration, Fees

-The purpose of AYUSH Counselling is to streamline the admission process and facilitate the allocation of seats in AYUSH colleges across the country.
 It ensures transparency and equal opportunity for all eligible candidates.
-The counseling process is conducted in online mode, and candidates are required to register and participate in the counseling rounds as per the prescribed schedule.
+The counselling process is conducted in online mode, and candidates are required to register and participate in the counselling rounds as per the prescribed schedule.

-These counseling processes play a crucial role in facilitating admissions to undergraduate and postgraduate courses in the fields of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy, ensuring fair and transparent allocation of seats to eligible candidates.
+These counselling processes play a crucial role in facilitating admissions to undergraduate and postgraduate courses in the fields of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy, ensuring fair and transparent allocation of seats to eligible candidates.

 AYUSH Counselling